 The Executive Director may require through bid specs or negotiation requirements that a contractor submit to a national and state criminal history background check by the Kentucky State Police and the Federal Bureau of Investigation in keeping with KRS 160.380.
 "Contractor" shall refer to an adult who is permitted access to NKCES property pursuant to a current or prospective contractual agreement.
 The term "contractor" includes an employee of a contractor.

+Report to Executive Director

+An employee shall report to the Executive Director if the employee has been found by the Cabinet for Health and Family Services to have abused or neglected a child, and if the employee has waived the right to appeal such a substantiated finding or the finding has been upheld upon appeal.

 Reasonable Assurance of Continued Employment

 Each year all full-time and part-time employees shall be notified in writing by the last day of school or work for the year if they have reasonable assurance of continued employment for the following school year.